Your Vercator® Software Questions, Answered.

 - Add scans to the project

-- Drag scans to the level(s) required to build the network (this can be diagrammatic or roughly positionally correct)
+- Drag scans to the level(s) or double-click on the level to place scans required to build the network (this can be diagrammatic or roughly positionally correct)

 - Connect the matching pairs of scans into a tree network with no loops or disconnected elements